AU-BCE-EE/micstoich/README.md

 It supports aerobic respiration, anaerobic respiration (nitrate, sulfate, CO2, and other acceptors), and fermentation.
 The user specifies the electron donor, acceptor, and optionally a synthesis fraction `fs` to include biomass production.

-For a web app interface to the package, see https://biotransformers.shinyapps.io/micstoich/.
+For a web app interface to the package, see https://sashahafner-micstoich.share.connect.posit.cloud/ (alternate: https://biotransformers.shinyapps.io/micstoich/).

 # Installation